macicchino/Food_Insecurity/README.md

 <Details><Summary>Insecurity Table</Summary>

- The insecurity table shows the change by percentage(%) of Food Insecurity, C from 2012-2017 by FIPS, State and County.
+ The insecurity table shows the change by percentage(%) of Food Insecurity, C from 2012-2017 by FIPS, state, and county.

 ![dev_4](Resources/Images/insecurity.png "Insecurity Image")
  </Details>

 #### Table Schemas: Food Insecurity

-An Entity Relationship Diagram linking the Insecurity, Restaurants, Local and Stores Data was constructed to develop a Schema for the 3 tables (see the images below)
+An entity relationship diagram linking the Insecurity, Restaurants, and Stores tables was constructed to develop a schema.

 <details><summary>Column names</summary>
 <p>

-#### Insecurity Table:
+#### Insecurity Table

 ```| FIPS                           | FIPS                                                               |
 | ------------------------------ | ------------------------------------------------------------------ |